Food and Drink PR: Serving up the best stories to your audience

 What to expect from a food and drink public relations campaign

-I know what makes a good story.
-And because I understand the food industry so well, I know the people that matter.
-So I use my trade and consumer press contacts to get you maximum exposure, and work with retail experts, celebrity chefs, committed foodies and social media influencers to put you on the culinary map.
+Because I understand the food and drinks industry so well, I know what makes a good story and I know the people that matter.
+I use all my consumer and trade press contacts to get you maximum coverage, and I work with retail experts, celebrity chefs, committed foodies and social media influencers to put you on the culinary map.

 Food PR agency London

-London also has an army of foodie Instagrammers and social media influencers who are only too eager to share the next best thing.
-As a London food PR agency, I’m best placed to secure interviews with London-based publications, organise events in the capital, and garner interest from London’s most sought after influencers.
+London also has an army of foodie Instagrammers, TikTokers and social media influencers who are only too eager to share the next big thing.
+As a London food PR agency, I’m best placed to secure interviews with London-based publications, organise events in the Capital, and garner interest from London’s most sought after influencers.

-When the owners of Wolfpack Lager – rugby pros Alistair Hargreaves and Chris Wyles – needed a drinks public relations expert to relaunch their product, I was called in to handle the whole PR campaign.
-With their rugby club Saracens being a London team, and with their beer sold at pubs throughout the capital, I arranged for journalists and photographers to join Hargreaves and Wyles for a few relaxed pints of Wolfpack Lager at various pubs near their London offices.
+When the owners of Wolfpack Lager, Alistair Hargreaves and Chris Wyles, former rugby pros turned entrepreneurs, needed a drinks public relations expert to launch their product, I was called in to handle their whole PR campaign.
+I arranged for journalists and photographers to join the guys for a few relaxed pints of Wolfpack Lager at various pubs near their London offices.
+And as a result, I secured coverage in the likes of The Sun, Metro, Mail Online, The Sunday Times and The Daily Telegraph.
+Read more.

-How can food and drink PR activity help you or your business?
+How can food and drink PR activity help you and your business?

 Food and Drink PR